Digital Prevention Program for HIV/STI Risk Reduction in Couples

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on digital health interventions and self-administered tests, so it's likely you can continue your medications, but it's best to confirm with the trial organizers.

-What data supports the effectiveness of the treatment LuvHub for reducing HIV/STI risk in couples?
+What evidence suggests that the LuvHub digital program is effective for HIV/STI risk reduction in couples?

 Who Is on the Research Team?